-- Application procedures, including the accommodation requested and the basis for the request. - No fee is charged for a Reasonable Accommodation application. - Concurrent processing may be requested by an applicant when another discretionary permit is also required. - Decision by the Planning Commission following a noticed public hearing and based on specialized findings, with a right of appeal to the City Council. - Required findings for approval of a reasonable accommodation, in light of fair housing concerns, as follows: - 1.
+- Application procedures, including the accommodation requested and the basis for the request. - No fee is charged for a Reasonable Accommodation application. - Concurrent processing may be requested by an applicant when another discretionary permit is also required. - Decision by the Planning Commission following a noticed public hearing and based on specialized findings, with a right of subject to the notice, review, approval, and appeal procedures prescribed for a conditional use permitto the City Council. - Required findings for approval of a reasonable accommodation, in light of fair housing concerns, as follows: - 1.
 The requested accommodation is requested by or on the behalf of one or more individuals with a disability protected under the fair housing laws. - 2.
 The requested accommodation is necessary to provide one or more individuals with a disability an equal opportunity to use and enjoy a dwelling. - 3.
 The requested accommodation will not impose an undue financial or administrative burden on the City as "undue financial or administrative burden" is defined in fair housing laws and interpretive case law. - 4.
-The requested accommodation will not result in a fundamental alteration in the nature of the City's zoning program, as "fundamental alteration" is defined in fair housing laws and interpretive case law. - 5.
-The requested accommodation will not, under the specific facts of the case, result in a direct threat to the health or safety of other individuals or substantial physical damage to the property of others.
+The requested accommodation will not result in a fundamental alteration in the nature of the City's zoning program, as "fundamental alteration" is defined in fair housing laws and interpretive case law. - The requested accommodation will not, under the specific facts of the case, result in a direct threat to the health or safety of other individuals or substantial physical damage to the property of others.

 The Zoning Code also provides factors to guide the decision-maker in making findings on each relevant factor.
 The City will review its Zoning Code to ensure its reasonable accommodation procedures and findings comply with State and federal law (see Program 5e).
-The City has also updated its website to describe the reasonable accommodation process.
+The City willhas also updated its website to describe the reasonable accommodation process on its website.
 Given the high percentage of elderly persons residing in the City who may require accommodations to age in place, the City will also take steps to disseminate information to this population group.